ortus-docs/coldbox-docs/request_context/what_can_i_do_with_it.md

 * `getDebugpanelFlag()` : Get's the boolean flag if the ColdBox debugger panel will be rendered.
 * `getDefaultLayout()` : Get the name of the default layout.
 * `getDefaultView()` : Get the name of the default view.

-Please see the online [API](http://www.coldbox.org/api) for the latest methods and arguments.